medicalphysics/XRayMClib/docs/sphinx/physicsmodel.rst

 All of the radiation sources can be positioned arbitrary with the use of source direction cosines and a position vector, although most sources also implements som helper functions to make life easier.
 Source direction cosines are three orthonormal vectors with the first (:math:`\vec x`) perpendicular to the second vector (:math:`\vec y`) along the anode cathode direction.
 The third vector :math:`\vec z = \vec x \times \vec y` is along the beam direction.
 All vectors have basis in the world coordinate system.

-All sources in DXMClib uses the concept of an *exposure* meaning a static position and direction where a number of photon histories are emitted.
+All sources in xraymclib uses the concept of an *exposure* meaning a static position and direction where a number of photon histories are emitted.
 This makes hardly any sense for conventional x-ray examinations, but for CT examinations an exposure is a position around the patient where a number of photons is emitted.

 ..
 NOTE::
     Each exposure can run in parallell for computers with multiple cores (all computers nowadays).
 For optimal performance use atleast twice as many exposures as cores available.
 Note that number of exposures for CT sources can only be controlled indirectly by setting step angle between each exposure.